fetchai/agents-aea/docs/generic-skills.md

 Additionally, create the private key for the buyer AEA based on the network you want to transact.

-To generate a key for Fetch.ai use:
+To generate and add a key for Fetch.ai use:
 ```bash
 aea generate-key fetchai
 aea add-key fetchai fet_private_key.txt
 ```

-To generate a key for Ethereum use:
+To generate and add a key for Ethereum use:
 ```bash
 aea generate-key ethereum
 aea add-key ethereum eth_private_key.txt